 To pause one product within the Google Ads interface, the entire brand of products will need to be paused.
 Or, you can go into your actual product feed and remove the item.
 To add the item back in, it will have to be added to the product feed and then approved by the Google Merchant Center, which can take multiple days.

 To pause the product, just pause the ad group.
-No other products in the campaign will be affected.
+Google ad groups do not affect other products in the campaign.
 Enable the product again at any time right from the Google Ads interface.

 Negative Keyword Sculpting